 The press keyword is used to determine how a fix computes pressure.
 The specified compute ID must have been previously defined by the user via the compute command and it must be a style of compute that calculates a pressure.
 All fixes that compute pressures define their own compute by default, as described in their documentation.
 Thus this option allows the user to override the default method for computing P.

 The energy keyword can be used with fixes that support it, which is explained at the bottom of their doc page.
 Energy yes will add a contribution to the potential energy of the system.
-The fix’s global or per-atom energy in the calculation performed by the compute pe or compute pe/atom commands.
+The fix’s global and per-atom energy is included in the calculation performed by the compute pe or compute pe/atom commands.
 The former is what is used the thermo_style command for output of any quantity that includes the global potential energy of the system.
 Note that the compute pe and compute pe/atom commands also have an option to include or exclude the contribution from fixes.
 For fixes that tally a global energy, it can be printed by using the keyword f_ID in the thermo_style custom command, where ID is the fix-ID of the appropriate fix.

 If you are performing an energy minimization and if you want the energy and forces it produces to be part of the optimization criteria, you must specify the energy yes setting.